“Joseph!” greeted Mary’s Father. “It is good to see you.”

 Unspoken questions etched Joseph’s eyes.
 His father-in-law sighed and turned to go into the house.
 “You can clean up and change before dinner.
 After we eat, we’ll talk.”

-Mary was just rounding the corner of the house, basket of eggs in hand, when she heard his voice.
+Mary was just rounding the corner of the house, her arms wrapped around a cistern of water, when she heard his voice.
 It was Joseph.
 Her heart skipped a beat and her stomach fluttered.
 She stepped back to the corner of the house, hidden from Joseph and her father.
 She leaned against the stone wall and closed her eyes.
 “God in heaven,” she prayed, “I know you are with me, for who is like the Most High?”

 When her father picked Joseph as her husband, she could not have been more overjoyed.
-Joseph had been hired to do several large carpentry projects that required on-site building.
+Joseph had been hired to do several large carpentry projects that required on-site building in her village.
 She learned he was a Godly man, a very talented carpenter and handsome besides.
 She had fallen in love with him even before her father had asked her if she would be pledged to him.

-Gad led the stumbling foal and Joseph’s donkey to the barn.
-He passed close to where Mary was listening and watching the men and wondered what she would do.
-He had known her since she was born, and felt fatherly love for her.
+The servant carried the foal and led Joseph’s donkey to the barn.
+He passed close to where Mary was listening and watching the men.
+The servant had heard the gossip and wondered what Mary would do.
+He had known her since she was born, and felt brotherly love for her.
 She was always a humble, sweet spirited girl.
 He had never known her to lie.
-And somewhere within him, even though her story was strange, he believed her.
+And somewhere within him, even though her story was strange, he didn’t disbelieve her.
+But to believe in the story, he wasn’t sure either.
+He had befriended Gad and Susanna since their stay, and decided inquire their thoughts about Mary.
+But first he must see to this beaten colt.
+The poor thing looked as if it might take its last breathe any moment.

-Mary was so engrossed in seeing Joseph, she hadn’t even noticed Gad pass so close by her.
+Mary was so engrossed in seeing Joseph, she hadn’t even noticed the servant pass so close by her.
 When Joseph and her father went into the house, Mary turned to go as well.
-She would be having dinner alone tonight as she had every night since telling her parents she would soon be with child, if not already.
+She would be having dinner alone tonight as she had every night since telling her parents she was pregnant.
+Mary’s parents did not even believe Grandfather.
+Her poor grandfather’s health started to decline before their trip home.
+Had Gad and Susanna not been with them, Mary was not sure what she would have done.
+Grandfather tried to speak up for her.
+He told them what he could, but his cough had gotten increasingly worse.
+He was so ill, he could hardly speak at all.

 “At least Elizabeth didn’t claim a virgin pregnancy!” they exclaimed.
 “And Zachariah was the one, a priest, who saw the angel.
 Who are you, Mary?
 Who are you that God should send His angel to you?
 How could you do this to us?
 How could you do this evil to Joseph?”

 All Mary could do was proclaim her innocence, and weep.
 She believed every word from God spoken through the Angel Gabriel.
+And it came to pass just as the angel had spoken.
+She was with child though she was a virgin.
 She would never relent.
-No matter the cost, she was a servant of the Most High God and would believe what He told her even in the face of rejection.
+No matter the cost, she had always spoken the truth and now the truth was hard for others to believe.

 After dinner, Joseph and Mary’s father went out in cool night air for a walk.
 Small talk ensued, but Joseph could take it no longer.